-In 2015 the Compensation Committee met five (5) times and acted by written consent one (1) time.
-The Compensation Committee has a written charter approved by the Board that is compliant with the standards of
+In 2016 the Compensation Committee met five (5) times.
+The Compensation Committee has a written charter approved by the Board that is compliant with the standards of NASDAQ.

-NASDAQ.
 Copies of the charter are available on our website at www.catalystbiosciences.com under "Investors - Governance Highlights."
-The responsibilities of the Compensation Committee include the following:
+Effective March 2017, the responsibilities of the Compensation Committee include the following:

-- reviewing periodically Catalyst's compensation philosophy and the adequacy of compensation plans and programs for its executive officers and other employees; - the appointment, compensation and oversight of any compensation expert, legal counsel or other adviser that the Compensation Committee determines to engage and the consideration of factors relevant to such expert's, counsel's or adviser's independence; - reviewing the performance of its Chief Executive Officer and establishing the compensation of all of its executive officers; - · approving employment, severance and change in control agreements, and any amendments, for Catalyst's executive officers; - administering Catalyst's 2015 Stock Incentive Plan, as amended from time to time, and any other stock-based plans, as well as other employee benefit and incentive plans; - assessing annually any risks associated with its compensation policies and practices; - reviewing and discussing with management its Compensation Discussion and Analysis disclosure and formally recommending to the Board that it be included in its annual report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement); - making a recommendation to the Board with respect to the Board's recommendation to its stockholders on any proposal that its stockholders approve the compensation of its Named Executive Officers on an advisory basis; - making a recommendation to the Board, at least once every six years, whether to submit the compensation of its Named Executive Officers to an advisory vote of its stockholders every one, two or three years; and - preparing the report of the Compensation Committee required by applicable SEC rules to be included in its annual report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement).
+- reviewing periodically Catalyst's compensation philosophy and the adequacy of compensation plans and programs for its executive officers and other employees; - the appointment, compensation and oversight of any compensation expert, legal counsel or other adviser that the Compensation Committee determines to engage and the consideration of factors relevant to such expert's, counsel's or adviser's independence; - reviewing the performance of its Chief Executive Officer and establishing the compensation of all of its executive officers; - approving employment, severance and change in control agreements, and any amendments, for Catalyst's executive officers; - administering Catalyst's 2015 Stock Incentive Plan, as amended from time to time, and any other stock-based plans, as well as other employee benefit and incentive plans; - assessing annually any risks associated with its compensation policies and practices; - reviewing and discussing with management its Compensation Discussion and Analysis disclosure and formally recommending to the Board that it be included in its annual report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement); - making a recommendation to the Board with respect to the Board's recommendation to its stockholders on any proposal that its stockholders approve the compensation of its Named Executive Officers on an advisory basis; - making a recommendation to the Board, at least once every six years, whether to submit the compensation of its Named Executive Officers to an advisory vote of its stockholders every one, two or three years; - preparing the report of the Compensation Committee required by applicable SEC rules to be included in its annual report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement); and - periodically evaluating and making recommendations to the Board concerning the compensation of non-employee directors.

 The current members of the Compensation Committee are Dr. Selick, who serves as Chairman, Dr. Himawan and Dr. De Souza.
 To qualify as independent to serve on the Compensation Committee, the NASDAQ rules require a director not to accept any consulting, advisory, or other compensatory fee from the Company, other than for service on the Board, and that the Board consider whether a director is affiliated with Catalyst and, if so, whether such affiliation would impair the director's judgment as a member of the Compensation Committee.
 The Board has concluded that the composition of the Compensation Committee meets the requirements for independence under the rules and regulations of NASDAQ and of the SEC.
 In addition, the Compensation Committee, from time to time, retains independent compensation consultants to assist it with assessing the competitiveness of executive and Board compensation.
-In September 2015, the Compensation Committee retained Radford, an Aon Hewitt company ("Radford") as an independent compensation consultant.
+In April 2017, the Compensation Committee retained Radford, an Aon Hewitt company ("Radford") as an independent compensation consultant.
 The Compensation Committee determined, based on its review of all relevant factors, including those set forth in Rule 10C-1b(4)(i) through (iv) under the Exchange Act, that the work of Radford has not created any conflict of interest.
-The objectives and framework under which compensation is set for executive officers is described in under "Executive Compensation Discussion and Analysis."